growing tuberous begonias, callas, and eucomis, with dugald cameron

 A. When the plants get about 4 to 6 inches tall with leaves, you need to move them on to a larger pot [photo below].
 Now, begonias produce a lot of roots; be gentle when you lift them.

 For one tuber you’ll need a 6- or 8-inch pot; 8 is better, and I prefer terra cotta.
 Plant the tuber at the same level as it was in the tray.
-We use a homemade potting soil that drains well (our recipe is on the website; it’s 1 part potting soil, 1 part well-rotted manure or compost or leaf mold, and 1 part coarse sand).
+We use a homemade potting soil that drains well (our recipe is 1 part potting soil, 1 part well-rotted manure or compost or leaf mold, and 1 part coarse sand).

 Eventually, as the weather settles, you gradually harden them off—introducing them to outdoor conditions slowly, for a week or two.
 And then each plant goes in its final position.